-Tetralogy of Fallot (ToF) is made up of a combination of four defects that commonly occur together.

-#### Input

-Tetralogy of Fallot (ToF) is made up of the following four defects of the heart and its blood vessels:
+ToF is made up of the following four defects of the heart and its blood vessels:

-The aortic valve, which opens to the aorta, is enlarged and seems to open from both ventricles, rather than from the left ventricle only, as in a normal heart.
+- Overriding aorta.
+Occurs when the aortic valve, which opens to the aorta, is enlarged and seems to open from both ventricles, rather than from the left ventricle only, as in a normal heart.
 In this defect, the aortic valve sits directly on top of the ventricular septal defect.